open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 ### Setup an EKS cluster

 For this recipe we require a EKS cluster to be available.
-You can either use an existing EKS cluster or create one using the following template [cluster_config.yaml](ec2-eks-metrics-go-adot-ampamg/cluster_config.yaml).
+You can either use an existing EKS cluster or create one using [cluster_config.yaml](ec2-eks-metrics-go-adot-ampamg/cluster_config.yaml).

 This template will create a new cluster with [AWS Fargate](https://aws.amazon.com/fargate/) enabled.